 Television shows come with subtitles.
 This means that reading a word or phrase in your mother tongue or English and then hearing it in French will help you comprehend it better.

 The audio is the icing on the cake.
-When characters speak in their own voices, it helps them recall and memorize their words.
+When characters speak in their own voices, it helps them remember their words.
 This technique is called shadowing.

 Authentic language enables you to tune your ear to French.
 The talks have many unfamiliar terms and sentences.
-Still, they are convenient because of the context, recall, and accessibility they equip.
+Still, they are convenient because of the context, recall, and accessibility they provide.

-The dialogues are set in natural settings and cover many practical phrases.
+The dialogues are set in natural settings and cover a range of practical phrases.
 It can sweeten your pronunciation and accents.

 There is also a strong connection between culture and language.
 French TV shows offer insights into French-speaking customs, festivals, and culture.

-If you want to immerse yourself in French, watching French TV series is the best way.
+Watching French TV series is the best way to immerse yourself in French.
 It can also increase career options in French-related fields.

 Whatever your reasons for learning this beautiful tongue, you will enhance your French skills.

-Paying more attention to this is crucial for French language lovers.
-You will realize what you’re missing once you consume French media.
+Attention to this is crucial for French language lovers.
+Once you consume French media, you will realize what you’re missing.

 Imagine a French institute that promises to teach you the language in 24 months.
 French TV series can help you reduce the time frame to 18 months.